Instagram Professional Dashboard 2026: What It Is and How to Use It

 • "Comment DASHBOARD if you want my template for tracking these metrics weekly."

-• "DM me INSIGHTS and I will send you the exact dashboard view I check every Monday."
+• "Comment INSIGHTS and I'll send you the exact view I check every Monday."

-The keyword should be one word, directly relevant to the content, and something the viewer would naturally want to type if they were genuinely interested.
+The keyword should be one word, relevant to the content, and something the viewer would naturally type if genuinely interested.

 Step 3: Set up Inrō to handle every response automatically

-2. Write the first DM, deliver exactly what the caption promised, with the resource or link
+• Write the first DM — deliver exactly what the caption promised

-3. Add a follow-up message for contacts who received the first DM but did not reply within 48 hours
+• Add a follow-up for contacts who received the DM but didn't reply within 48 hours

-4. Set a tag for everyone who enters the flow (for example: INTENT:DASHBOARD-LEARN or SOURCE:REEL-DASHBOARD)
+• Tag everyone who enters the flow (e.g. SOURCE:REEL-DASHBOARD)

-From that point, every person who comments the keyword on any post, today, next week, or six months from now if the Reel keeps getting views, automatically receives the resource and gets added to your tagged contact list in Inrō's CRM.
+Every person who comments the keyword — today or six months from now if the Reel keeps generating views — automatically receives your resource and gets added to your tagged CRM.

 Step 4: Use your contact segments for future campaigns

-When you launch a new product, workshop, or offer, you already have a warm segment of people who previously asked about the same topic.
-A DM campaign to that segment will consistently outperform a campaign to your full contact list because the message is relevant to something they already expressed interest in.
+When you launch a new offer, you already have a warm segment of people who previously engaged with the same topic.
+A targeted DM campaign to that segment consistently outperforms a full broadcast.

-Your Instagram dashboard identifies what content to scale.
-Inrō ensures the people who engage with that content do not disappear into a follower count.
+Your dashboard identifies what content to scale.
+Inrō ensures the people who engage don't disappear into a follower count.

 Your best Reels are still generating views right now.